Jussie Smollett pleads not guilty to faking racist, homophobic attack on himself

 The plea of not guilty to charges of filing a phony police report came after Judge Steven Watkins was randomly assigned to preside over the high-profile case.

-Reporters, courthouse staffers and several supporters packed Watkins’ small courtroom for the arraignment.
-One man wore an “Empire” t-shirt, while a woman was clad in a shirt reading “Justice for Jussie.”
+Reporters, courthouse staffers and several supporters packed the courtroom for the arraignment.
+One man wore an “Empire” T-shirt, while a woman was clad in a shirt reading “Justice for Jussie.”

+Smollett left the Leighton Criminal Court Building without comment, walking outside into the pouring rain surrounded by supporters.
+His lawyers also declined to speak to reporters.

+A grand jury has indicted Smollett on 16 counts of disorderly conduct.
+The 36-year-old actor, who is free on $100,000 bond, has vehemently denied lying to police or faking the attack.

+Among Smollett’s well-wishers in the courtroom was local activist Frank Chapman of the Chicago Alliance Against Racist and Political Repression, who more typically shows up at the courthouse to support those alleging abuse by Chicago police.

+“We don’t claim to know exactly what happened,” he said.
+“We’ve got two things to go with: the word of Jussie Smollett who says he was a victim, and we’ve got police.
+And we’ll go with Jussie Smollett. …I think as a movement for social justice, we don’t have a choice.”

-Watkins, a judge since 2014, is a relative newcomer to the Leighton Criminal Court Building, the court’s main criminal courthouse at 26th Street and California Avenue.
+Watkins, a judge since 2014, is a relative newcomer to the county’s main criminal courthouse at 26th Street and California Avenue.

-Cameras were present for Watkins’ assignment to handle the case, but the judge will ultimately decide if court proceedings beyond Thursday’s brief hearing can be video-recorded.

-Smollett’s attorney, Tina Glandian, has taken the somewhat unusual position of favoring cameras in the courtroom, saying the defense wants the public to see what happens in court.
-Glandian said many of the leaks and rumors surrounding the story since it broke Jan.
-29 were “actually demonstrably false.”

 The actor, who is African-American and openly gay, has said he was walking from a Subway sandwich shop to his apartment in the 300 block of East North Water Street about 2 a.m.
 Jan.
 29 when two men walked up, yelled racial and homophobic slurs, hit him and wrapped a noose around his neck.